HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/leap/how-to-integrate-leap.md

 3\.
 Install your Leap helm chart into your cluster.

 4\.
-If there's only one external IP available you may have to set networking.haproxy.serviceType to `ClusterIP` and networking.haproxy.ssl to `false` in your DX values file.
-Do a helm upgrade with this configuration to detach the external IP from HAProxy and make it available to Ingress on the next step.
+By default the HAProxy Service is deployed as a `LoadBalancer` Service type.
+Set `networking.haproxy.serviceType` to `ClusterIP` in the custom values if you use DX with an Ingress as described in the next step.
 ```yaml
 ### DX helm values
 networking: